pierrejoye/grav-plugin-languagesmeta/README.md

-# Seoonpage Plugin
+# Languages Meta Plugin

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **Seoonpage** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
+The **LanguagesMeta** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Add sitemap, alternate to pages based on actual translation.
 Only add those which actually exist

 ## Installation

-Installing the Seoonpage plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing the LanguagesMeta plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

 ### GPM Installation (Preferred)

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter:

-    bin/gpm install seoonpage
+    bin/gpm install languagesmeta

-This will install the Seoonpage plugin into your `/user/plugins`-directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/seoonpage`.
+This will install the LanguagesMeta plugin into your `/user/plugins`-directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/languagesmeta`.

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then rename the folder to `seoonpage`.
-You can find these files on [GitHub](https://github.com//grav-plugin-seoonpage) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then rename the folder to `languagesmeta`.
+You can find these files on [GitHub](https://github.com//grav-plugin-languagesmeta) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/seoonpage
+    /your/site/grav/user/plugins/languagesmeta

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-seoonpage/blob/master/blueprints.yaml).
+> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-languagesmeta/blob/master/blueprints.yaml).

 ### Admin Plugin